un000/tailor/README.md

 -----
 [![Go Doc](https://godoc.org/github.com/un000/tailor?status.svg)](https://godoc.org/github.com/un000/tailor)

-Tailor provides the functionality of tailing nginx access log under logrotate.
+Tailor provides the functionality of tailing for e. g. nginx logs under logrotate.
 Tailor will follow a selected log file and reopen it if it's been rotated.
 Now, tailor doesn't require inotify, because it polls logs with a tiny delay.
 So the library can achieve cross-platform.